Beast7x2/AWS-email-error-log/README.md

 };

-The above function will publish message to "Error" topic in SNS and SNS will send email to all the subscribers of the topic.
+The above function will publish message to "Error" topic in AWS SNS and SNS will send email to all the subscribers of the topic.